When is it Too Hot for Kids to Play Outside?

 Jake Newby

-| 3 min read
+| 4 min read

 Good luck keeping the kids indoors when school is out, their friends come knocking and the pools are open.

-How hot is too hot for kids?
+How hot is too hot for kids to be outside?

 Monitoring the temperature during the summer is important, but don’t forget to keep a close eye on the heat index as well.

 The National Weather Service (NWS) states that a heat index at or above 90 degrees Fahrenheit poses a significant health risk to children.
+Anything above 90 degrees is too hot for toddlers and children, and could lead to serious side effects.

 Kids cannot regulate their body temperature the way adults can, making them more susceptible to significant health effects when exposed to extremely cold or extremely hot temperatures.
+Their bodies are like engines that are prone to overheating.

 Extreme heat can lead to several adverse physical health effects in children, including: